 Are Males with Down Syndrome Fertile?

 Scientific information about the fertility of men with Down syndrome is limited.
-There have been at least two documented cases where the paternity of a man with Down syndrome was confirmed.
+There have been at least three documented cases where the paternity of a man with Down syndrome was confirmed.
 It is likely that additional cases will be recognized - especially since more men with Down syndrome have an increased life expectancy, have the opportunity to live in the community, receive treatment for physical and sensory impairments, receive optimum nutrition, and develop intimate relationships.
 It is not known if the offspring of men with Down syndrome are more likely to have Down syndrome.

 It does seem clear that, in general, men with Down syndrome have a significantly lower overall fertility rate than that of other men of comparable ages.
 An individual's status can be partially assessed by having a semen analysis (sperm count) done, but this may not be definitive.
 Contraception should always be used, unless a couple has decided upon parenthood.